 Another problem is how the level of enthusiasm has been watered down by the way the publishing houses are now structured.
 You used to have a situation where you'd have an enthusiastic agent selling a manuscript to an enthusiastic editor, and then that enthusiastic editor would go to the sales conference and communicate her enthusiasm to the sales reps, and then the sales reps would read the book and communicate their enthusiasm to the booksellers.
 But now the editors don't go to the sales conferences.
 The sales force doesn't have that direct contact with the person who bought the book.
 And the sales force itself keeps getting modified so that the enthusiasms don't percolate down to the booksellers who are going to take a chance on that first novel.
 The system is such that enthusiasm itself has been kind of cut off, at the most strategic place, which is the editor's ability to communicate her or his enthusiasm to the reps and to the rest of the people in the house.
 There are some editors who are very savvy and very enthusiastic about their books.
 I love dealing with those people.
 They don't let a book die.
 They are going to get out and get everybody's attention.
 But even they can't go to the sales conference, can't deal with the reps, can't communicate that enthusiasm to the people who have to go out and sell the books.

-some of those editors who are especially good at that.
+Tell me about some of those editors who are especially good at that.

 I'm not going to name any names.
 I'll tell you why.
 Because I'll wake up tomorrow and think, "Why didn't I tell him about A, B, and C?
 Why did I only tell him about D, E, and F?"
 The editors who I really respect a great deal, they know I respect them.

-kinds of things are you encouraging your authors to do on their own behalf?
+What kinds of things are you encouraging your authors to do on their own behalf?

 It depends on how much money they get for their books.
 When I sold Tim Dorsey's first novel—Tim is an offbeat crime writer who's written ten novels about a very amiable serial killer, very wacky novels—we wound up selling it at auction.
 He was the night editor for the Tampa Tribune.
 The money he got—it was a two-book deal—was more than several years of his salary at the paper.
 I said, "Tim, I don't want you to leave the Tampa Tribune until after your first novel is published."
 He said, "Does that mean you think I won't ever sell my third or fourth books?"
 I said, "No, it's because I have an idea.
 I want you to write to the book review editor of every newspaper in Florida, on Tampa Tribune letterhead, and ask them if they would review your book, as a colleague, so to speak."
 I said, "Don't expect the publisher to spend much money promoting your book.
 I want you to think about things you can do to help sell your book."